1998–99 Phoenix Suns season

-Starting point guard Jason Kidd finished the regular season leading the league with 10.8 assists per game, plus contributing 2.3 steals per game.
-Four Suns would average double-digits in points per game, with Gugliotta leading the team with 17.0 points and 8.9 rebounds, plus contributing 1.4 steals per game, while Kidd averaged 16.9 points per game, Clifford Robinson provided with 16.4 points and 1.5 steals per game, and Rex Chapman contributed 12.1 points per game.
-Kidd also led the league in total minutes played and was third in total steals, before being selected to both the All-NBA and All-Defensive First Teams.
+Four Suns players averaged double-digits in points per game, with Gugliotta averaging 17.0 points, 8.9 rebounds and 1.4 steals per game, while Jason Kidd averaged 16.9 points, 10.8 assists and 2.3 steals per game, Clifford Robinson provided with 16.4 points and 1.5 steals per game, and Rex Chapman contributed 12.1 points per game; Kidd also led the league in assists and in total minutes played, and was third in total steals, before being named to both the All-NBA First Team, and to the NBA All-Defensive First Team.
 In addition, sixth man Danny Manning averaged 9.1 points and 4.4 rebounds per game off the bench, while Longley provided the team with 8.7 points and 5.7 rebounds per game, and George McCloud contributed 8.9 points per game off the bench.

-The 7th-seeded Suns made the playoffs for the 11th consecutive season before being swept in the Western Conference First Round to the 2nd-seeded, and Pacific winner-Portland Trail Blazers, three games to zero.
+Kidd also finished in fifth place in Most Valuable Player voting, while Robinson finished tied in seventh place in Defensive Player of the Year voting, and also finished tied in tenth place in Most Improved Player voting.
+In the 1999 NBA playoffs, the Suns were swept in the Western Conference First Round by the 2nd-seeded, and Pacific Division champion Portland Trail Blazers in three straight games; this was the fourth consecutive year that the team lost in the opening round of the NBA playoffs.

+The Suns finished seventh in the NBA in home-game attendance, with an attendance of 472,283 at the America West Arena during the regular season.
 Following the season, Manning and Garrity were both traded to the Orlando Magic, who then traded Manning to the Milwaukee Bucks two weeks later, while McCloud signed as a free agent with the Denver Nuggets, Kleine signed with the Portland Trail Blazers, and Morris retired.